-[Not Applicable/give details] (Note that this paragraph relates to the date of payment and not the end dates of Interest Periods for the purposes of calculating the amount of interest, to which sub-paragraph 13(c) relates)

-[Yes, as the Notes have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No]
+(b) New Global Note: [Yes][No] 19.
+Additio nal Financial Centre(s): [Not Applicable/give details] (Note that this paragraph relates to the date of payment and not Interest Period end dates to which sub-paragraph 14(c) relates) 20. for future Coupons to be attached nitive Notes: [Yes, as the Notes have more than 27 coupon payments, Talons may be required if, on exchange into definitive form, more than 27 coupon payments are still to be made/No]